Image credit: Shutterstock

 1. Transaction size

-2. The application of proceeds to verify their use for climate change mitigation, climate change adaptation, social infrastructure or sustainable development.
+2. The application of proceeds for climate change mitigation and/or adaptation, social infrastructure or sustainable development

 4. Transactions that were issued, listed, or substantially enhanced in 2025